FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/jwt-components-explained.md

 This would be at best a bug and at worst an escalation of privilege with negative ramifications for bank accounts.

-## The JWT Token Signature
+## The JWT Signature

-The signature of a JWT token is critical, because it guarantees the integrity of the payload and the header.
+The signature of a JWT is critical, because it guarantees the integrity of the payload and the header.
 Verifying the signature must be the first step that any consumer of a JWT performs.
 If the signature doesn't match, no further processing should take place.

 While you can read the [relevant portion of the specification](https://datatracker.ietf.org/doc/html/rfc7515#page-15) to learn how the signature is generated, the high level overview is: